Christou v. Beatport, LLC: Antitrust Claims

 The court also ruled in favor of the plaintiff's claim that Beatport could be charged with attempted monopoly in the market for A-list DJ live performances.
 At the time of the ruling, Roulier and his club Beta controlled over half of the Denver metro area market for live performance by A-list DJs, and showed specific intent to monopolize and further such a monopoly in using anticompetitive and predatory conduct.
 The court also granted all other antitrust claims made by the plaintiff.
 The court dismissed violations of RICO because the plaintiffs did not meet pleading requirements in not demonstrating patterns of racketeering activity (specifically, acts of wire fraud, mail fraud, and bank fraud and theft) by Beatport and Roulier.

-The court dismissed in part the plaintiffs' claim of unlawful tying.
+The court dismissed Mr. Christou’s individual claim of unlawful tying.

 The court wrote that, although Christou's SOCO nightclubs had sufficient facts to support antitrust standing, it must consider Christou as an individual.
 The court found that Christou had alleged sufficient facts that there had been an antitrust injury (to his reputation), but not that the injury to Christou as an individual resulted directly from the antitrust violation.

 Case significance

 In this case, a federal court held that a MySpace friend list could constitute a trade secret.
 While the court considered the Colorado statute for trade secrets in its decision, other states such as Maryland, Virginia, and the District of Columbia have nearly identical statutes adopted under the Uniform Trade Secrets Act.

-The analysis presented by the court, concluding that the MySpace profile held "ancillary information" that "cannot be found in public directories" provided a differing viewpoint from past cases, such as Sasqua Group, Inc. v.
+The analysis presented by the court, concluding that the MySpace profile held "ancillary information" including contact information, consent to contact, and the ability to contact on behalf of the plaintiffs leveraging their reputation and authority that "cannot be found in public directories" provided a differing viewpoint from past cases, such as Sasqua Group, Inc. v.
 Courtney, 2010 WL 3613855 (E.D.N.Y.
 Aug.
 2, 2010) which determined that social media connections such as on Facebook or LinkedIn were not in fact trade secrets due to the fact that the lists of connections were available to the public.

 Professor of Law Eric Goldman criticized the opinion, saying that it was "opaque and confused."
 The court holding failed to answer many questions regarding the trade secret ancillary information, such as whether one can copy a MySpace friends list without committing any trade secret misappropriation.
 Goldman wrote in a blog post that this clearly should be possible.
 He then pointed out that a user with a copy of the friends list could then send private messages to each of those friends, which again, should not be a violation of trade secret either.
 Ultimately, he suggested that the decision may have been clearer if the Court treated the account's login credentials as a trade secret instead.